microsoft/aksworkshop/_entries/02-02 challenge2.md

 1. Deploy an instance of MongoDB to your cluster
 1. Create Kubernetes YAML files to deploy the Capture Order service and expose a public endpoint.
 1. Ensure orders are successfully written to MongoDB
+1. Verify you're getting messages on your Service Bus Queue

 > **Resources**
 > * <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>